JanVerstuyft/racing-league/cloud-server/src/main/resources/documentation.md

 * Check 'Enable Local UDP Forwarding'.
 * Set 'UDP Forward Host' to the IP address of your phone or secondary PC.
 * Set 'UDP Forward Port' to the port expected by your app (usually 20777).

+## 1b.
+Android Collector Setup
+The Android Collector is a mobile app that acts as a bridge between your F1 game and the cloud server.
+This is ideal if you play on a console or prefer using a secondary mobile device.

+### Collector Application
+1. Install and launch the F1 Telemetry Collector app on your Android device.
+2. Navigate to the **Settings** tab.
+3. **UDP Listener Settings:** Ensure the 'UDP Port' matches your game settings (default is 20777).
+4. **Cloud Forwarding:**
+    * Enable 'Cloud Forwarding'.
+    * Paste your 'Cloud Telemetry Token' (found on your Season page) into the 'Cloud UUID' field.
+5. **Local Forwarding (Optional):** If you use another dashboard app on the same device or network, you can enable local forwarding here.
+6. Return to the **Dashboard** tab and click **Start Collector**.
+7. Note the **IP Address** displayed on the Dashboard.

+### F1 25 Game Settings
+* Go to Settings > Telemetry Settings.
+* Set UDP Telemetry to 'On'.
+* Set **UDP IP Address** to the IP shown in the Android App Dashboard.
+* Set **UDP Port** to the port configured in the app (default 20777).
+* Set UDP Format to '2025'.

 ## 2. Managing Drivers & Names
 When a driver joins a session for the first time, they are automatically 'discovered' and added to the 'Drivers' tab in your Season details.